 Smoking, excessive ingestion of alcohol or caffeine (which are diuretics and have a drying effect on the whole body), chemical treatments (including coloring and perming), and excessive consumption of processed foods can create or worsen frizzy hair.

-To decrease sun damage, use a shampoo with a built-in SPF.
+To decrease sun damage, use a hair product with a built-in SPF.
 SPF protects your hair just like your skin - and prevents it from drying out.

 When you sleep, you toss and turn, which creates friction causing tangles, split ends and breakage.
 Satin pillowcases reduce frizz-causing friction by minimizing hair breakage and reducing split ends.
 A satin pillowcase also makes it easier to maintain hairstyles.
 Use satin whenever possible, whether that’s a scarf bonnet to protect spirals or a pillow case to rest a curly head.
 Sleeping with satin helps to maintain the moisture in the hair.
 Cotton and other materials dry hair out, which adds to frizz.